PineMi/PineMi/README.md

 - 👋 Hi, I’m Miguel
-- 🌱 I’m currently focusing mainly on Data Science/Engineering.
+- 🌱 I’m currently focusing on Data Science.
 - 📫 You can reach me at pineiro.c.s.mi@gmail.com